 Such a weird, weird mix of ingredients but oh my gosh it’s so good!!
 After sauteéing the onion and bell pepper for the bowl, I used the same pan to do the same with the diced onion for the sauce.

 Everything gets blended together until smooth, then it simmers for a little while, then the chocolate gets added.
 My corn tortillas were pretty stale so I didn’t heat them over the stove to firm them up, just added them how they were.
 Also, while it’s simmering on the stove it may want to burn on the bottom so give it a stir pretty frequently.

 It tastes as amazing as it smells.
 Spoon it over your bowls and you’re ready to serve!
 It makes quite a bit of sauce but if you have some left over, you can freeze it to use later.
 I’ve heard it’s also good over eggs in the morning too so we may try that sometime :)

-- 1 can yellow corn drained (or frozen thawed out)
+- 1 can yellow corn, drained (or frozen and thawed out)

-- 2 cups chopped grilled chicken I used frozen
+- 2 cups grilled chicken fajita, chopped (I used frozen)

 - 1 tbsp butter

 - Sautee onions and bell pepper in butter with garlic until cooked to your liking.